Several climate related workshops at ECCV 2026

 Spotlighting Climate & Conservation at ECCV

-If you are attending ECCV in Malmö this September, these five workshops features interesting applications of computer vision for planetary health, ecology, and remote sensing.
+If you are attending ECCV in Malmö this September, these seven workshops features interesting applications of computer vision for planetary health, ecology, and remote sensing.

-Our feature event: AI for climate and conservation (AICC2)
+Our feature event: 2nd Workshop on AI for Climate and Conservation (AICC-2)

 Complementary climate & ecology tracks

-Alongside AICC2, two other crucial half-day and full-day workshops focus heavily on biodiversity and natural resources:
+Alongside AICC-2, three other crucial half-day and full-day workshops focus heavily on biodiversity, humanitarian causes, and/or natural resources:

-- 2nd Workshop on Marine Vision (Full-day) Main organizer: Malte Pedersen Highlighting the critical need for automated computer vision solutions to overcome the unique physical and visual challenges of underwater imaging, enabling researchers to efficiently monitor and protect rapidly degrading marine ecosystems.
+• 2nd Workshop on Marine Vision (September 8th, full-day) Main organizer: Malte Pedersen Highlighting the critical need for automated computer vision solutions to overcome the unique physical and visual challenges of underwater imaging, enabling researchers to efficiently monitor and protect rapidly degrading marine ecosystems.
 Website: https://vap.aau.dk/marinevision/

 Main organizer: Julia Chae